mmoerz/cert-manager-webhook-he/README.md

 upstream.
 This basically boils down to a completely different build behaviour.
 Using my actions the docker image and helm chart will have identical version numbers and they will only be built when a pushing a tagged delta to master.
+Additionally there is an action for pull_requests on master that will run tests for the docker image and the helm chart.

 github actions have been revamped to utilize github standard actions as much as possible for the actions (reducing security risks to the repository).